Getting Started with SoulslikeCombat

 EndAbility

-ActionEvaluationComponent listens for ability end tag to know the action completed.
-Without it, the AI gets stuck until the timeout is over.
+The ActionEvaluationComponent listens for the ability end tag to know the action completed.
+Without it, the AI will be stuck in the "executing" state until the timeout expires.

 1. Drag BP_MyEnemy into your level